 The most mundane objects can make useful tools for creative photography.
 A simple piece of steel wool can be used to good effect when you set it alight and combine it with long exposures on your camera.

 Playing with fire means you need to pay attention to safety.
-Use a stainless-steel whisk attached to a piece of string to contain a bundle of the steel wool.
+Use a stainless-steel whisk attached to a piece of string to contain a bundle of steel wool.
 Also, make sure to wear protective gloves and practice safety first.

 Once you have your camera set up on a tripod, set the steel wool on fire and start spinning your whisk through the air.
 You don’t need any special equipment for this method except possibly a shutter cable for the camera.